AlgoMaster Logo

 Code

 This approach achieves O(n) time but uses two auxiliary arrays of size n.
-Can we track the same information using just two variables instead of two arrays?
+The next approach tracks the same information with two variables instead of two arrays, meeting the O(1) space requirement.

 Approach 3: Greedy Two Variables (Optimal)